 By maintaining the Hall family’s values of local business and employment while adapting to global markets and expanding in all fields of potential business, Autotube has achieved harmony between tradition and modernization.
-With projected growth of 5 to 10 per cent in the next three years, and potential plans for further expansions in Ontario, Autotube is building foundations to thrive in the years to come.
+With a projected growth of 5 to 10 percent in the next three years, and potential plans for further expansions in Ontario, Autotube is building foundations to thrive in the years to come.

 Read more about Autotube on their website.

 Autotube Limited is a tier-one supplier to the automotive industry that produces motor vehicle parts & accessories.
 The company has two manufacturing facilities located near Strathroy, Ontario, offering a full range of services from designing and prototyping to tooling & full production.